alacritty/alacritty/README.md

 Fork of [Alacritty](https://github.com/alacritty/alacritty) modified to:
 - Register a global key shortcut to call terminal and hide it
 - AutoHide (opt-in) window on focus lost

-Also, there is [this branch]() which contains more changes, there are:
-- Run one and only one terminal window
+- Run terminal with none decorators (with decorators but without buttons in Windows due to a bug in `wininit`)
 - Always spawn on center of screen with a predefined size
-- Run terminal with none decorators (with decorators but without buttons in Windows due to a bug in `wininit`)

 Currently tested and working on a Windows 10 machine